Pelengo64/PaperRunner/readme.md

 I am a beginner at Java, I have only been doing it for several months, so this is not an advanced game, it is more just a proof of concept.

 You need a thermal printer with the drivers to unlock the full potential of this game.

+## Controls

+Hit space to flip your direction